 November 2018.
 The cliff trail’s small pavilion was the ideal viewing platform to take in the sunset that afternoon as the light rapidly closed in around us.
 Half Moon Bay and Wucheng Village lie about 52 kilometers from Cangnan Railway Station.
 It took us about an hour and fifteen minutes by car, though it can also be done by public bus for those who can be bothered with the long, multi-bus journey from Linxi (灵溪) to Mazhan (马站) 15RMB, Mazhan to Yuliao (鱼寮) 6RMB and then a walking route down to the bay.
 If you’re coming here alone a DiDi from Cangnan Railway Station is your best bet and will set you back at least 150RMB.

-This My 5 is dedicated to Jamie, without whom I wouldn’t even have known about this place.
+This travel report is dedicated to Jamie, without whom I wouldn’t even have known about this place.
 Thanks for showing me around!

-For more on this off-the-beaten track region of China, take a look at my other 5s from Cangnan County.
+For more on this off-the-beaten track region of China, take a look at my other reports from Cangnan County.

 Like these?
 I’ve written stacks of articles from all over China.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.